 - Stage 2 (by invitation only): The second stage will require information about the program implementation, training, dissemination materials, supports available, and other elements essential for successful implementation.

 UNC will facilitate one round of program reviews each year.
-The next round will open in May 2019.
-If you are planning to apply, please submit a letter of intent by April 24th to EBPapplications@unc.edu.
+The next round will open in spring of 2020.

 Questions about the Evidence-Based Program Review application or process?
 Contact EBPapplications@unc.edu.